-Rowlands Castle is a dynamic community whose residents have expressed a high level of satisfaction with the Village as a place to live.
+Rowlands Castle is a dynamic community whose residents have expressed a high level of satisfaction with the village as a place to live.
 They also value and are interested in protecting the surrounding countryside.
+The Heritage Centre, as with the Rowlands Castle Association from which it originates, will contribute further to this important sense of local identity and community.

-The Heritage Centre will have the civil Parish of Rowlands Castle, including Finchdean as its main area of interest.
-The entrance to the neigbouring Stansted Estate , however, is adjacent to the centre of the Village.
-Residents work or are attendants at the House as well as enjoy recreation in the carefully managed grounds of the estate.
-Licence has been exercised, therefore, to include Stansted and nearby farms within the ambit of the Centre.
+However, the entrance to the neighbouring, historic Stansted Estate – formally in West Sussex – is adjacent to the centre of the village.
+Residents work – or are attendants at Stansted House – as well as enjoy relaxing in the forested grounds of the estate.
+Licence has been exercised, therefore, to include Stansted and nearby farms as well as the village of Forestside, within the ambit of the Heritage Centre.

 The website offers the opportunity to integrate and display the embryonic archive – historic, environmental, social and economic – that has evolved.
 As the community of Rowlands Castle grows, it spontaneously creates material of interest to future generations.
-At the moment, apart from the archive from larger, well organised groups such as the Rowlands Castle Association or Golf Club, archive material is being assembled by individual residents, is being lost through neglect, or by residents moving away or dying.
+At the moment, apart from the archive from larger, well organised groups such as the Rowlands Castle Association or Golf Club, archive material is being assembled by individual residents, sometimes being lost through neglect, or by residents moving away or dying.

 The Heritage Centre represents a coordinated attempt to provide a ‘one-stop shop’, or single, central home for archive and memorabilia which is of interest and value to the local community.

 It will help the community become more aware of its past, and to prepare for its future.

 This article was first published in 2017 and revised in January 2020 to extend our area of interest.”